 In this paper, we present new estimates of the number of girls that are projected to be cut between 2015, the start of the SDG era, until its conclusion in 2030 for 24 countries where FGM is known to be practiced.
 We focus on 24 countries where nationally-representative data on level and time of cutting are available.
 We also present these estimates alongside the most recent information from Indonesia, given its large population size, despite detailed FGM microdata not being accessible.
 The analysis herein combines the risk of being cut for girls aged 0-14 years by single years of age with single-year, sex-specific national population projections.
 Therefore, this estimate, while holding current levels of FGM constant, allows for detailed insights into the demographic dynamics of the practice and the scale of the problem faced by national government and the global community.

 There are two key aspects that make this new approach more precise than previous estimates.
 First, it makes it possible to match the single-year age at cutting with the single-year age cohorts and does not apply a coarse prevalence or incidence rate across multiple cohorts with notably different FGM experiences.
-This more granular approach also provides a basis for estimating the expected number of girls to be cut per year, not an average over 15 years.
-Second, it incorporates newly available data on the FGM status of girl’s age 0-14, as reported by their mothers in nationally-representative surveys.
+This more granular approach also provides a basis for estimating the expected number of girls to be cut per year.
+Second, it incorporates newly available data on the FGM status of girls aged 0-14, as reported by their mothers in nationally-representative surveys.
 These new survey data provide a basis for estimating and projecting the magnitude of females who have experienced or are expected to experience FGM, without the implicit assumption that FGM patterns for older women are representative of those aged 0-14 year olds.
 In addition, by using the data from more recent born cohorts, namely girls age 0-14 instead of women aged 15-19, we hope to reduce the time lag between the occurrence of the event and its recording through the household survey.

 Data

 To construct projections of the expected number of girls and women to be cut between 2015 and 2030, we use the most recent nationally representative survey data that document the FGM experience of women and girls and the revised national population projections published by the United Nations.
-For all countries except Indonesia, survey microdata from the most recent Demographic and Health Survey (DHS) or UNICEF Multiple Indicator Cluster Survey (MICS) are used.
+For all countries, except Indonesia, survey microdata from the most recent Demographic and Health Survey (DHS) or UNICEF Multiple Indicator Cluster Survey (MICS) are used.
 In the case of Indonesia, the only nationally-representative survey data on FGM from the Riset Kesehatan Dasar health survey (RISKESDAS) project served as basis for our analysis.
-In the case of Somalia two separate survey data sources were available, one for the Somaliland region and one for Somalia North Eastern Zone.
+In the case of Somalia, two separate surveys were available, one for the Somaliland region and one for Somalia North Eastern Zone.
 Due to the cultural similarity of the two populations and their geographic proximity, the average of the two data sources was used to construct a national estimate for Somalia.

 In the DHS and MICS surveys used in this analysis, data are solely collected from women age 15-49 years old at the time of the survey.
 These women usually report about whether they have heard of FGM, whether they themselves have experienced FGM, at what age they were cut, who performed the procedure, and if FGM should be continued.
 Since 2010, DHS and MICS routinely include an additional module and ask all women selected for the FGM module whether all their living daughters are cut and the respective age at cutting (Shell-Duncan 2016).